Last Updated on July 16, 2020

 Coronavirus restrictions have made the first half of 2020 a major challenge for Canada’s immigration system.

-With international travel restricted and the Canada-U.S. border closed since mid-March, permanent resident arrivals have slowed to a fraction of the numbers seen in the first two months of the year.
+With international travel restricted and the Canada-U.S. border closed since mid-March, permanent resident arrivals initially slowed to a fraction of the number seen earlier in the year, before picking up again in May, with 11,000 newcomers welcomed.

-With COVID-19 cases spiking in certain U.S. states such as Florida and Texas, it seems likely the current border closure to non-essential travel will continue beyond the current July 21 expiry.
+With COVID-19 cases spiking in many U.S. states, it seems likely the current border closure to non-essential travel will continue beyond the current July 21 expiry.

 Canada Immigration Drops 78% as April Sees Just 4,140 New Permanent Residents